What Is Kojic Acid? Everything You Should Know And More!

 Most products contain 1-4% kojic acid.
 Concentrations of 1-2% are effective yet gentle.
 Higher amounts (2-4%) work faster but may irritate.

 Start with lower concentrations.
 Increase only if your skin tolerates it well.
-More isn't always better.
+More is not always better with active ingredients.

 Application Tips